-After URL migrations
+2.After URL migrations

 Whether you’re moving from HTTP to HTTPS, from .org to .com, rewriting the URL structure, or just changing the taxonomy of the site –– any time a major portion of the website needs to be redirected, a post-migration technical SEO audit should be done.
 Inflow offers pre-migration strategies and post-migration audits to eCommerce brands.
 Learn more.

-After a loss in traffic
+3.If you have a sudden loss in traffic

 Traffic drops and penalty analysis play large roles in many SEO audits.
 The key is to perform the audit and provide recommendations to be implemented as soon as possible.
 Timing is critical to recovery because the longer one waits, the more desperate (and ineffective) solutions become.
 Here’s a simple checklist to help you perform basic analysis after a major traffic drop.

-When you hire a new SEO
+4.After hiring a new SEO

-Every search engine optimization professional is going to have their own toolsets, experience, and opinions.
+Every SEO professional is going to have their own toolsets, experience, and opinions.
 Sometimes after years on a single website, it becomes easy to miss the forest for the trees.
-A new set of eyes analyzing the site may be just what you to need to break through a plateau or reverse a slow decline in traffic.
+A new set of eyes analyzing the site may be just what you need to break through a plateau or reverse a slow decline in traffic.